theacodes/blog.thea.codes/srcs/raster-vectorization-with-python.md

 ![An illustration of a line next to an illustration of a bezier curve](/static/2022-8-25/line-bezier.png)

 KiCAD's polygons must be a list of _points_ forming line segments, so these Bezier curves need to be approximated by a series of lines.
-A very, very simple approach is to this is to use a constant number of line segments to approximate the curve[^adaptive]:
+A very, very simple approach is to use a constant number of line segments to approximate the curve[^adaptive]:

 ![An illustration of a bezier curve approximated by line segments](/static/2022-8-25/bezier-approximation.png)